arXiv/arxiv-submission-ui/README.md

 One of the back-end services we run is 'localstack' which is a fully functional local AWS stack.
-While this local AWS stack implementation doesn't actually check credentials you must have the environment variable set for the service to work properly.
+While this local AWS stack implementation doesn't actually check credentials you must have the environment variables set for the service to work properly.

 You may set these to your real AWS credentials or simply set them to arbitrary